 Age of Wonders: Planetfall

-The strategy layer is gorgeous as well, with planets divided up into regions that you’ll need to explore, colonise and conquer.
+The strategy layer is gorgeous as well, with planets divided up into regions that you’ll need to explore, colonise, and conquer.
 Each world you generate has its own story to tell, but whether you choose to engage with it or just paint the town your colour is up to you.
-Essential material for any 4X fan out there.

 Galactic Civilizations IV